 Long term cleaning, which involves descaling the machine every 3-6 months, depending on how much you use it.
 Descaling simple gets rid of the mineral buildup you can get from constantly boiling water.
 Descaling the K-Cafe requires a bottle of Keurig descaling solution, running that through the machine, then running it many more times to rinse everything out.
 This process took us about 70 minutes with a lot of waiting around, combined with numerous trips to the sink to refill the reservoir.
 Here again, the process is very similar for all the Nespresso machines we tested.

 The Keurig K-cafe certainly isn't cheap.
 However, it isn't too far off the price of other capsule machines and provides you with a built-in milk frother.
-If you're looking to make milk drinks with your K-Cups, this is a great value.
-If you don't care about milk drinks and just want to make K-Cups, the K55 is a better value.=
+If you're looking to make milk drinks with your K-Cups, this is a great value.=

 For K-Cup afficianados that want to be able to make some milk drinks like lattes and cappuccinso, the K-Cafe is a great mahcine.
 If you want the conveneice of capsules but want a stronger cup of coffee, you may want to tlook into Nespresso instead.